robenkleene/design-references/houdini/tutorials/houdini-nebula.md

 ## Light

-1. Click the button to add a `Distant Light` and use the transformation tools to point it at the volume to see its structure.
+1. Click the toolbar button to add a `Distant Light` and use the transformation tools to point it at the volume to see its structure.